Muhammed-fazil-k/EmojiConverter/README.md

 ```

-## Issues
-Currently we can't convert the text on the textfield to emoji in itself.
-This library only supports for phones(try not using other devices)

 ## Future works
 Currently Json file for the emoji is stored locally in library which can be fetched using api.